-This black bean hummus is made with black beans instead of chickpeas, and is flavored with lime and cumin.
-This is a great dip to make for parties and potlucks!
+Black bean hummus is made with black beans instead of chickpeas, and is flavored with lime and cumin.
+This black bean dip is great to make for parties and potlucks!

 One of my favorite easy snacks is hummus.
 It is healthy so you don’t have to feel guilty about eating it, and it tastes great.
 Plus there are endless variations depending on what beans you use or what flavors you impart to the recipe.

 I usually tend to stick with garbanzo beans (also known as chickpeas) when I’m making homemade hummus and change up the flavor by keeping it more traditional or blending in ingredients such as sun-dried tomatoes, roasted peppers, spinach, or artichokes.

 But this time I decided to switch things up and made this delicious black bean hummus recipe instead of my usual homemade hummus.
 The black beans have a slightly creamier texture when blended, and they pair nicely with flavors like cumin and lime.

 Traditionally, hummus is made with chickpeas, tahini (a roasted sesame paste), olive oil, garlic, and a little lemon juice.

 Really, though, you can be as creative with homemade hummus as you’d like as long as you stick to the basic structure of a hummus recipe.